LearningOS/os-lectures/lecture18/ref.md

  * A DFS manages set of dispersed storage devices.
  * Overall storage space managed by a DFS is composed of different, remotely located, smaller storage spaces.
- * There is usually a correspondence between constituent storage spaces and sets of files.

 ![DFS-example](figs/DFS-example.png)